-- Speed The time between receiving an order and its execution; - Price The price of an asset or instrument; - Costs All expenses incurred by the client which are directly related to the order execution; - Likelihood of execution and settlement The likelihood that the execution venue will be able to complete the client order as per the instructions provided; - Size of the trade The size of the trade relative to other trades in the financial instrument; - Nature of the trade The particular characteristics of the instrument being traded or the order (eg Limit order); - Any other consideration which may be relevant to order execution.
+-Costs - All expenses incurred by the client which are directly related to the order execution.

+-Likelihood of execution and settlement - The likelihood that the execution venue will be able to complete the client order as per the instructions provided.

+-Size of the trade - The size of the trade relative to other trades in the financial instrument.

+-Nature of the trade - The particular characteristics of the instrument being traded or the order (eg Limit order).